laravel-enso/tables/README.md

 - preferences/state save for each table in the browser's localStorage
 - server-side Excel exporting of the table data, using your current sorting and filtering choices, with email delivery and optional push notifications
 - reloading of data on demand
+- smart management of huge datasets, with configurable limit
 - Enso Enum computation
 - Laravel accessors for the main query model
 - the configuration template for each table has been designed to be as light and straightforward as possible without losing